Preston Dock

 The dock is 25.6 km from the Irish Sea and provided a port for shipping until its closure in 1981.
 Most of the historic buildings and facilities have since been demolished and the area is now mainly commercial and residential property, along with some light industry.
-Following the dock's closure, a public marina was opened in 1987.
+Following the dock's closure, a public marina opened in 1987.

 History

 Prehistory

 The prehistory of the lands around what is now the Preston Docks, and the use of the River Ribble as a waterway dates back many thousands of years.
 Excavation for the docks in the 1880s uncovered neolithic artefacts around 6,000 to 10,000 years old, some of which can be viewed in Preston's Harris Museum.

-Pre-Industrial Revolution
+Pre–Industrial Revolution

 Historical evidence shows that the Ribble played a role by ancient and pre-medieval cultures in their conquest of Britain, with artefacts of Saxon, Roman and Viking origin recovered from the lands surrounding the river banks.

 Records from medieval times show that Preston was already a trading port by the 12th century when a portmote (a type of court) would meet at regular intervals to give judgement on matters relating to the operation of the port, and increasing trade through the port was recorded from around the mid-14th century.
 Even in these early times, the Ribble suffered from silt deposits, and the first recorded instance of the river being dredged to improve passage dates to the 16th century.